Trustees

 Steve has spent almost 40 years of his career working in the financial services industry both for BlackRock, T. Rowe Price and Legal & General Investment Management.
 He has also owned his own business for 9 years offering his pensions knowledge on a consultancy basis.
 Steve has held various directorships including BlackRock’s Life Company (over 10 years) which is responsible for managing £70+bn of client assets.

-Steve recently retired from full time work to focus on his Trustee and Non-Executive Directorships.
+Steve retired from full time work in 2022.

 Andrew Spearman